kartonfarkas/api_docs/source/suite/emails/launching.rst

      - Comments
    * - id
      - int
-     - The email's ID to launch, part of the URL
+     - email ID to launch, part of the URL
      -

 .. list-table:: **Optional Parameters**